 Poor lighting can also make your betta fish asleep and inactive.

-If your tank is poorly lighted, your betta fish will think it’s not daytime and will feel asleep and become inactive.
+If your tank is poorly lighted, your betta fish will think it’s not daytime, fall asleep, and become inactive.

 If your betta fish is always inactive, illness can be the reason behind such issues.

 Poor water quality, inadequate water parameters, and lack of filtration and aeration can make your betta fish prone to numerous diseases and parasites.